tsdat/tsdat/docs/source/tutorials/data_ingest.rst

       qc_wind_speed       (time) int32 ...
   Attributes:
       title:         NCEI Arctic Cruise Example
-      description:   Historial marine data that are comprised of ship, buoy and...
+      description:   Historical marine data that are comprised of ship, buoy and...
       location_id:   arctic_ocean
       dataset_name:  ncei_arctic_cruise_example
       data_level:    a1
       datastream:    arctic_ocean.ncei_arctic_cruise_example.a1
       history:       Ran by jmcvey3 at 2022-04-29T15:31:32.055678
-|

 Pipeline Tests
 ==============

 Testing is best completed as a last step, after everything is set up and the pipeline outputs as expected.
-If running a large number of datafiles, a good idea is to input one of those datafiles here, along with its expected output, and have a separate data folder to collect input files.
+If running a large number of data files, a good idea is to input one of those data files here, along with its expected output, and have a separate data folder to collect input files.

-Move the input and output files to the test/data/input/ and test/data/expected/ folders, respectively, and update the file paths.
+Move the input and output files to the ``test/data/input/`` and ``test/data/expected/`` folders, respectively, and update the file paths.

 .. figure:: global_marine_data/intro23.png